Home | Playful Learning Activities | Seasonal Activities | Winter | Winter STEM Activities for Young Children

 Dec 09, 2021 | STEM LearningWinter

-Days are shorter and the weather is colder, which means that winter is here!
-The icy weather and cool colors of the season can be incorporated into fun activities for young children that encourage exploration, discovery, and science and math skill development.
+The days are shorter and the weather is colder, which means that winter is here!
+The season’s icy weather and cool colors can be incorporated into fun activities for young children that encourage exploration, discovery, and math skill development.
 In this article, you’ll find several winter-inspired ideas for exploring STEM concepts with the children in your care.

 What is STEM?

-If you aren’t familiar with the term STEM, it stands for Science, Technology, Engineering, and Math and refers to learning activities in these four topic areas.
-Early learning STEM activities emphasize inquiry and discovery, engaging children by encouraging questions, forming hypotheses, and using problem-solving skills.
-If you’re interested in learning more about STEM, you might enjoy What is STEM Learning?, an article from the Good2Know archives that describes STEM and suggests opportunities for making it part of an early childhood curriculum.
+STEM stands for Science, Technology, Engineering, and Math, and it describes the many learning activities that apply to these four topic areas.
+STEM activities for early learners emphasize inquiry and discovery by encouraging children to ask questions, form hypotheses, and use problem-solving skills.
+If you’re interested in learning more about STEM, you might enjoy What is STEM Learning?, an article from the G2K archives that offers ideas for making STEM part of an early childhood curriculum.

 The winter weather provides a great opportunity for learning about animals and hibernation patterns.
 Around this time of year, children are often particularly curious about polar bears, penguins, and other animals that live in cold environments.

-To get children thinking more about the places that animals live, encourage them to create dens, using marshmallows and toothpicks.
-This activity combines engineering, as children use marshmallows and toothpicks to design and build structures, with conversations about animals and their habitats.
-This activity is especially fun when paired with picture books about the animals, such as Animals in Winter or Arctic Animals
+To get children thinking more about the places that animals live, invite them to create animal dens, using marshmallows and toothpicks.
+This engineering activity encourages children to plan, design, and build structures and invites conversations about animals that live in cold-weather habitats.

 Click here to find more information about setting up this activity.